 Even in well maintained lawns, spot or general lawn seeding is sometimes needed.
-Lawns can thin because of weather or as a result of damage caused by insects or grass diseases.
-Some badly damaged lawns need to be completely "rebuilt" before regular maintenance can do much good.
+Lawns can thin because of weather, a result of damage caused by insects, or grass diseases.
+Some badly damaged lawns need to be completely “rebuilt” before regular maintenance can do much good.

-There are three general categories of seeding: spot seeding; lawn renovation, and overseeding a lawn; and renovation.
-What kind is right for growing grass on your lawn depends on the condition of your turf.
+There are three general categories of seeding: spot seeding, lawn renovation and overseeding a lawn, and renovation.
+What type is right for growing grass on your lawn depends on the condition of your turf.
 Spring-Green professionals can help with all of your lawn seeding questions and needs.

 Whatever type of seeding is done, there are three important rules to follow when seeding a lawn: